chiaraterrile/exp_assignment3/README.md

 The only package for this project is _exp_assignment3_.

-In the package there are the followinf folders :
+In the package there are the following folders :
 - **config** where there is che configuration file for RViz
+- **docs** where there are the documentation files in html or latex format.
 - **explore** which is the folder for launching the explore_lite package
 - **launch** where there are all the launch files for the simulation
 - **msg** where there are the two messages _ball.msg_ for the pub/sub communication between Object Detection and State Machine nodes and _command.msg_ for the pub/sub communication between GoTo and State Machine nodes